Density estimation on smooth manifolds with normalizing flows: Abstract

 \section{Abstract}

-We present \emph{Multi-chart flows}, a flow-based model for concurrently learning topologically non-trivial manifolds and statistical densities on them.
-Current methods focus on manifolds that are topologically Euclidean, enforce strong structural priors on the learned models or use operations that do not scale to high dimensions.
-In contrast, our model learns the local manifold topology piecewise by ``gluing'' it back together through a collection of learned coordinate charts.
-We demonstrate the efficiency of our approach on synthetic data of known manifolds, as well as higher dimensional manifolds of unknown topology, where we show better sample efficiency and competitive or superior performance against current state-of-the-art.
+We present a framework for learning probability distributions on topologically non-trivial manifolds, utilizing normalizing flows.
+Current methods focus on manifolds that are homeomorphic to Euclidean space, enforce strong structural priors on the learned models or use operations that do not easily scale to high dimensions.
+In contrast, our method learns distributions on a data manifold by “gluing” together multiple local models, thus defining an open cover of the data manifold.
+We demonstrate the efficiency of our approach on synthetic data of known manifolds, as well as higher dimensional manifolds of unknown topology, where our method exhibits better sample efficiency and competitive or superior performance against baselines in a number of tasks.